cajson/cajson/README.md

 # Cajson

-Cajson is a programming inspired by C and JavaScript.
+Cajson is a programming language inspired by C and JavaScript.

 Programming language can be devided into strong typed and weak typed.